Phillies vs. Dodgers MLB Betting Odds, Trends & Prediction

 Phillies vs. Dodgers MLB Betting Trends

-Philadelphia is an MLB-best 29-16 straight up after a loss this season.

-Philadelphia is 56-41 straight up when playing on no rest this season.

-Los Angeles is 2-5 straight up in their last 7 games against Philadelphia.
+Philadelphia is 6-2 straight up in their last 8 games against Los Angeles.

 Phillies vs. Dodgers Betting Prediction